 Knowing all this, I believe it to be unethical to support weight loss diets in any shape or form.
 Because they don’t work, because they do harm and for those who care – because they are the number one cause of weight gain – the very thing they are trying to reverse!

 I do however love to help people become healthier and this, believe it or not has very little to do with weight.

 There are 4 key healthy habits that have been shown to improve our health and mortality rates (as in living longer) regardless of our body size.
 If you are engaging in these habits – congrats you’re doing great!

 1. Eating 5 or more fruits and vegetables per day

 Yep, that’s it!
 If you can tick those 4 boxes you’re well on your way to increasing your longevity and being healthy.
 Anything above and beyond that is fine if it’s in your budget and you’ve got time to do so.
 Of course, having a diet with a variety of wholefoods is going to definitely help us feel great.
 Stress management and getting adequate sleep will also be important of course and all those other things that make us happy humans – nourishing mind, spirit, and heart, as well as body.

 But start with the basics.
 Tick those boxes and get your fruits, veggies and daily movement.
 It doesn’t have to be complicated.
 Don’t be too hard on yourself.
 Do the best you can each day and take care of each other.

-If you’re tempted to start another diet, would like some help getting back to basics and clearing up the nutrition confusion – get in touch or check out my upcoming class: "What do I eat?" - February 11, 7pm - online.
+If you’re tempted to start another diet, would like some help getting back to basics and clearing up the nutrition confusion – get in touch or check out the Empowered Eating Programme below.